 Hanno Hutton joined CPSL's marketing team in March 2007 to work on Al Gore's Climate Project.
 Since then he has worked on various projects including The Prince of Wales's Business & Sustainability Programme, the Climate Innovation Programme and the Postgraduate Certificate in Sustainable Business.
 Prior to working at CPSL Han worked as a photographer and printed textile designer.
 Han holds a BA (Hons) in Art History.

 Ellen joined CPSL in January 2012.
 Prior to joining CPSL Ellen worked as a co-ordinator for a research grant at the Department of Engineering, University of Cambridge, and as an Admissions Assistant at Canterbury Christ Church University in Kent.
-At CPSL, Ellen is part of the Executive Programmes team, assisting with the delivery of a wide range of customised and accredited programmes.
+At CPSL, Ellen is part of the Executive Programmes team, assisting with the delivery of a wide range of customised and graduate-study accredited programmes.
 Ellen holds a BA (Hons) in American Studies with Media and Cultural Studies.

 Emma joined CPSL in September 2011.
 Previously, Emma spent six years working for one of the UK’s leading supermarket retailers as a Customer Service Team Leader.
 At CPSL, Emma is part of the Executive Programmes Team and assists with the delivery of a wide range of executive and custom programmes.
 She holds a BA (Hons) in English Language and Literature from the Open University.

-Janna works on The Prince of Wales’s Business & Sustainability Programme, the Climate Innovation Programme and the Sustainability Leadership Programme for the Health Care Sector.
+Janna works on The Prince of Wales’s Business & Sustainability Programme, the Climate Innovation Programme and the Leadership Programme for Sustainable Development in the Health and Care Sector.
 Prior to this, Janna worked for China–Britain Business Council on special projects and events, and the Foreign and Commonwealth Office as Deputy Team Leader of the China Bilateral / Internal Team, working on policy development with regard to the UK’s diplomatic relationship with China.
 She holds a BA (Hons) in Tourism Business Management from the University of Birmingham.

 Cambridge Programme for Sustainability Leadership,1 Trumpington Street, Cambridge, CB2 1QA, UK